sambuaneesh/LexTML/README.md

-# HTML autocomplete suggestions using Lex
+# HTML autocomplete suggestions using FLex
 ## Default Usage
 - Default input is in `input`
 - Enter `make all` to run from the default input file